-If a joke is played afterwards, then they are the April Fool.
+If a joke is played afterward, then they are the April Fool.

-In 1698, there were many citizens who were told to see the bathing of the lions at the Tower of London.
-Of course when they arrived, there was nothing to be seen.
+In 1698, many citizens were told to see the lions bathing at the Tower of London.
+Of course, when they arrived, there was nothing to be seen.
 This was one of the most infamous April Fools’ Day jokes.

 It’s not only families and friends that have their fun on April 1st.

 Here are just a handful to tide you over until the big day itself: